 Information management is the way in which an organisation plans, identifies, creates, collects, organises, governs, secures, disseminates, exchanges, maintains and disposes of its information.
 It is also the means through which the organisation ensures that the value of that information is identified and exploited.

 For the DataVic Access Policy and associated standards, please visit the DataVic website.

 The Information Management Framework provides a high-level view of the Victorian Government’s information management landscape and a shared direction for government and agency information management practice.

-Agencies must establish and maintain an Information Management Governance Committee (IMGC) to lead, monitor and report on information management activities in in accordance with the requirements set out in this standard.
+Departments must establish and maintain an information management governance regime in accordance with requirements set out in this standard.

 IM STD 04 Address Data Standard